The Ocean Lyrics

 The sun would kiss our skin as we played in the sand and water

-And we would know we loved each other without having to say it
+We would know we loved each other without having to say it

-At night, we would sleep with the windows of our house left open
+At night we would sleep with the windows of our house left open

 Letting the cool ocean air soothe the sunburned shoulders of our children